Description

 Follow-Up:

-- Post-study assessment of weight and metabolic parameters
+- Post-study assessment of weight and body parameters

 - Long-term follow-up for sustained effects